puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/_index.md

 * [kubelet](/docs/reference/command-line-tools-reference/kubelet/) - The
   primary agent that runs on each node.
-The kubelet takes a set of PodSpecs and ensures that the described containers are running and healthy.
+The kubelet takes a set of PodSpecs and ensures that the described containers are running and functional.
 * [kube-apiserver](/docs/reference/command-line-tools-reference/kube-apiserver/) -
   REST API that validates and configures data for API objects such as  pods, services, replication controllers.